-This course includes exploration of lines and planes as they relate to orthographic projection to show the size and shape of objects.
-It includes application of principles and graphic elements of sectioning to show interior detail; the techniques involved in creating oblique projections, axonometric projections, and perspective drawings; and the dimensioning techniques and symbol usage common to all drafting disciplines.
+The course provides the needed training to show typical drawing views and the proper way to show interior and exterior part details.
+This course relates lines and planes to orthographic projection to show the size and shape of objects.
+It includes application of principles and graphic elements of sectioning to show interior detail; and, the dimensioning techniques and symbol usage common to all drafting disciplines.